galanti3/Json2BakinPlugin/README.md

 ## Movement Route setting

 ~~MV (MZ)'s consecutive movement commands (walk up, down, right, left, upper-right, upper-left, lower-right or lower-left) will be merged into a single Bakin's "walk to specified coodinates" command.
 The destination point is automatically calculated.
-If any other command (e.g. wait or turn) exists in between those move commands, no merge happens.~~
+If any other command (e.g. wait or turn) exists in between those move commands, no merge happens.~~<br>
 MV (MZ)'s consecutive same-direction movement commands (walk up, down, right, left, upper-right, upper-left, lower-right or lower-left) will be merged into a single Bakin's movement command.
 The step size is automatically calculated.

 ## Limitations